Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Experiments

 \section{Experiments}

-We evaluate our method by learning macro-actions in a variety of black-box planning domains and subsequently using them for planning.\footnote{Code at \url{https://github.com/camall3n/skills-for-planning}} First we use PDDLGym \citep{silver2020pddlgym} to automatically construct black-box simulators from classical PDDL planning problems, then we use two domain-specific simulators (for 15-puzzle and Rubik's cube) that have a different state representation to show the generality of our approach.
+We evaluate our method by learning macro-actions in a variety of black-box planning domains and subsequently using them for planning.
+We use PDDLGym \cite{silver2020pddlgym} to automatically construct black-box simulators from classical PDDL planning problems.
+Additionally, we use two domain-specific simulators (for 15-puzzle and Rubik's cube) that have a different state representation to show the generality of our approach.
+See the appendix for implementation details and a discussion of how we selected the various macro-learning hyperparameters (sections \appref{appendix:simulator-details}{B} and \appref{appendix:reproducibility}{E}, respectively).

 We select the domains to give a representative picture of how the method performs on various types of planning problems.
-For compatibility reasons, we limit the PDDLGym domains to ones that only require \texttt{strips} and \texttt{typing}.
+For PDDLGym compatibility reasons, we restrict the domains to those requiring only \texttt{strips} and \texttt{typing}.
 For the domain-specific simulators, we select 15-puzzle and Rubik's cube in particular, because they present opposing challenges for our macro-learning approach.
 In 15-puzzle, primitive actions have very focused effects (each modifies only the blank space and one numbered tile), but naively chosen macro-actions tend to have much larger effect sizes, and both primitive actions and macros have state-dependent preconditions.
-In Rubik's cube, actions and macros have no preconditions, but primitive actions are highly non-focused (each modifies 20 of the simulator's 48 state variables) and the state space is so large\footnote{Approximately $4.3 \times 10^{19}$ unique states \citep{rokicki2014gods}} that black-box planning is unable to solve the problem efficiently.
+In Rubik's cube, actions and macros have no preconditions, but primitive actions are highly non-focused (each modifies 20 of the simulator's 48 state variables) and the state space is so large ($\sim\!4.3\!\times\!10^{19}$ unique states \cite{rokicki2014gods}) that black-box planning is unable to solve the problem efficiently.